jaimesanz/paguen_po/README.md

 Transfer
 -------------
 Once the instructions for balancing have been generated, users can actually "transfer" funds to one another.
 In reality, users are going to balance everything, but outside the system.
-The transactions are just meant to tell the system that users (in RL) have already balance the expenese.
+The transactions are just meant to tell the system that users (in RL) have already balance the expenses.